 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to vorinostat, or if you are pregnant, or if you have severe liver disease.
+Do not use this medicine if you have had an allergic reaction to vorinostat, if you are pregnant, or if you have severe liver disease.

 How to Use This Medicine

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.